cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ssh gpadmin@localhost # Password: Hashdata@123
 ```

-Now you have got a Cloudberry Database for testing, enjoy!
+Now you have a Cloudberry Database and can continue with following courses of this bootcamp!
+Enjoy!

 <!-- ## Pseudo-Distributed-Operation -->